Fiona Foley

 Museum of Contemporary Art, Sydney

-Gold Coast City Art Gallery, Bundall, Queensland
+Gold Coast City Art Gallery, Queensland

-Campbelltown Arts Centre, Sydney
+Campbelltown Arts Centre, New South Wales

 Hervey Bay City Council, Queensland